-Many individual forex traders who trade online and have never worked for major banks wonder what goes on inside those huge forex market-making financial institutions.
-This article is written to assist individual traders in understanding the process that a professional market-maker goes through when quoting a typical forex counterparty.
+Many individual forex traders who trade online and have never worked for major banks wonder what goes on inside those huge forex market making financial institutions.
+This article is written to assist individual traders in understanding the process that a professional forex market maker goes through when quoting a typical forex counterparty.

 While Electronic Broking Services or EBS, Reuters Dealing 3000 Spot Matching and traditional interbank brokers facilitate transactions in a considerable amount of the interbank forex deal flow, a huge amount of forex dealing still takes place over the telephone, just as it has for many years.

-The market-maker will then respond with a two-way quote that contains the price they are willing to purchase that amount at and the price that they are willing to sell that amount for.
+The forex market maker will then respond with a two-way quote that contains the price they are willing to purchase that amount at and the price that they are willing to sell that amount for.

-To save valuable time, professional currency market-makers will often only quote the last two decimal places of the exchange rate, provided that the others are obvious to the individual requesting the price.
+To save valuable time, professional forex market makers will often only quote the last two decimal places of the exchange rate, provided that the others are obvious to the individual requesting the price.

-This quote means the market-maker is willing to buy the amount in which the price was requested at a rate of 1.3050 and sell that amount at 1.3055.
+This quote means the forex market maker is willing to buy the amount in which the price was requested at a rate of 1.3050 and sell that amount at 1.3055.

-If the market changes during the quoting process, the market-maker will usually say “off” or “change” to indicate that they are off their price since the market has changed since they last quoted.
+If the market changes during the quoting process, the forex market maker will usually say “off” or “change” to indicate that they are off their price since the market has changed since they last quoted.
 They then go through the process of providing a two-way price again as long as the counterparty’s dealing interest still exists, which the counterparty can prompt with the word “again”.

-As a result, if a significant pause has taken place between the time of the quote and the time of dealing, it is customary for a counterparty dealing over the phone or in person to ask if the market-maker is “still there?” even if they have not yet said “off”.
+As a result, if a significant pause has taken place between the time of the quote and the time of dealing, it is customary for a counterparty dealing over the phone or in person to ask if the forex market maker is “still there?” even if they have not yet said “off”.

 Consummating and Confirming the Deal

-If the price quoted by the market-maker is acceptable to the counterparty, they will then say either “yours”, “I sell” or “at 50, 10 Euros” to sell 10 millions Euros against the U.S. Dollar at 1.3050 to the market-maker.
-The market-maker will then usually reply by saying “at 1.3050 I buy 10 Euros” to confirm the trade.
+If the price quoted by the forex market maker is acceptable to the counterparty, they will then say either “yours”, “I sell” or “at 50, 10 Euros” to sell 10 millions Euros against the U.S. Dollar at 1.3050 to the market maker.
+The forex market maker will then usually reply by saying “at 1.3050 I buy 10 Euros” to confirm the trade.

 On the other hand, if the counterparty wanted to buy, then they would say “mine”, “I buy” or “at 55, 10 Euros” meaning they want to buy 10 millions Euros against the U.S. Dollar at 1.3055, with a subsequent confirmation from the market maker being “at 1.3055 I sell 10 Euros”.